 Rutte claims he has only changed his mind with the facts.
 Renewable energy has become commercially viable; the world around the EU is becoming more dangerous, making cooperation inside it more urgent.

 But his shifts also owe to a changing political reality.

 In power since 2010, Rutte has governed with nearly all non-fringe parties left, right and center.
 In those years, the Dutch political landscape has become even more fragmented than usual.
 Whereas it used to take two or three parties to form a government, now it takes four or five.

-The upside is that big reforms, whether in climate policy, pensions or taxes, are broadly supported across the political spectrum.
+The upside is that big reforms, whether in climate policy, pensions or taxes, are broadly supported across the political spectrum once they are enacted.
 Rutte has become a master at fostering consensus.
 Dutch voters perennially complain about their politics, but they give high marks to their personal lives.
 The economy, although slowing down, is in good shape.
 More Dutch people are in work than ever before.
 Rutte deserves at least some of the credit.

 Support for the Freedom Party has been stable around 12 percent since the last election.
 Forum for Democracy is up from 2 to 8-10 percent.
 Both parties toy with an EU exit.
 Both resist immigration from Muslim countries.
 Both sympathize with American president Donald Trump and, in Baudet’s case, with Russian president Vladimir Putin.
 Both draw voters away from Rutte’s liberals and their traditional rivals on the right, the Christian Democrats.

 On the far left, the Socialists take another 8-10 percent of the vote.
-Like the populists on the right, they are mostly unwilling to do deals with the government.
+Like the populists of the right, they are mostly unwilling to do deals with the government.